razorpay/razorpay-opencart/README.md

 This extension utilizes Razorpay API and provides seamless integration with OpenCart, allowing payments for Indian merchants via Credit Cards, Debit Cards, Net Banking, Wallets, etc.  without redirecting away from the OpenCart site.

-Razorpay Payment Extension for Opencart now enabled with Subscription.
-Allows you automatically charge customers on a recurring basis, based on a billing cycle that you control.

 ### Installation

 Copy all files/folders recursively to opencart installation directory.